rarmatei/syllabus/js-core-2/week-1/lesson.md

 A person named Alice is defined below.
   1. Add a method "greet" so this person can say hello.
   2. Add a method "sayName" so this person can say their own name.
-Hint: use 'this' keyword to access the name property.

 */